coreos/fedora-coreos-tracker/Design.md

 ### Development Refs

+Development for the next `testing` and `next` releases will occur in development refs.
+These refs will be public, but will be stored in a different ostree repo from production refs.

+- `testing-devel`: Nightly build of the package set that will be snapshotted for the next `testing` release.
+- `next-devel`: Nightly build of the package set that will be snapshotted for the next `next` release.

+### Mechanical Refs

 There will also be some additional unversioned refs for the convenience of Fedora CoreOS developers.
-These will be public, but won't be exposed to users in the same way as production refs: they might be in a different repo, or in the same repo but not listed in the summary file.
-None of these are contractual; they might go away if we don't find them useful.
+These will be public and stored in the same ostree repo as development refs.
+Unlike production and development refs, mechanical refs are not curated; they're simply a snapshot of the corresponding Bodhi repos, with no package pinning and no backports of fixes.
+None of these refs are contractual; they might go away if we don't find them useful.

 - `rawhide`: Nightly snapshot of rawhide.
+- `branched`: Nightly snapshot of the upcoming Fedora release after it is branched.
 - `bodhi-updates`: Nightly snapshot of Bodhi `updates` for the Fedora release currently tracked by `testing`.
 - `bodhi-updates-testing`: Nightly snapshot of Bodhi `updates-testing` for the Fedora release currently tracked by `testing`.